connexcs/docs/customer.md

 Users can set the **User/Password authentication**.

 1. Click on the **Add new** button.
-2. Popup will show up.
+2. Popup will appear.
 Fill out the details of the dialogue box.
 3. Press **Save** once the details are correctly entered.

 ![alt text][user-pwd-auth]